TahmidSwad/PyjamaBrahLibrary/essentials/c_language/assembly_c/README.md

 ### About
 A c code, and an assembly code to jump to that c code.

+Note: Debug info is not being generated in make assembly.

 ### Makefile targets

 To build the project: make compile